Subscription Modal Banner

 • Understand the flood warning system in your area.
 For Marikina, the authorities raise the first alarm when the water level reaches the 15-meter mark, and the second alarm when the water reaches the 16-meter mark.

-• Before any disaster, you should discuss emergency measures with your family.
+• Before any disaster, discuss emergency measures with your family.
 Designate an evacuation area for your family.
 Check out evacuation centers offered by the government and private organizations.
 Reach out to authorities early so it won’t be difficult for rescuers to search during the surge.

 • During a flood, do not attempt to cross flowing rivers, water-covered roads, or bridges.

 • After a flood, avoid switching on your appliances immediately.
-Wait for the water to totally subside and for every part of the house to be clean and dry before turning on your house’s main switch.
+Wait for the water to totally subside and for every part of the house to become clean and dry before turning on your house’s main switch.

 Final Thoughts

-Traveling in stormy weather is never ideal and driving a car through flood-prone areas in Metro Manila and its neighboring provinces is not advisable.
+Traveling in stormy weather is never ideal.
 But when you got to go, you got to go.
-Just keep yourself updated with the news alerts and weather updates, drive carefully, and try to stay dry.
-We can never avoid the rain, but we can avoid being hassled by it.
+Just stay updated with the news alerts and weather updates, drive carefully, and try to stay dry.

-And if you’re living in any of the flood-prone areas in the Philippines, know and understand how you can help to mitigate flooding and reduce its impacts on you, your loved ones, and your property.
+We can never avoid the rain, but we can avoid the hassle it causes.
+If you’re living in any of the flood-prone areas in the Philippines, understand how you can help mitigate flooding and reduce its impacts on you, your loved ones, and your property.

 Sources:

-Venus leads the blog content strategy and optimization at Moneymax as the Head of Editorial Content.
-She has 15+ years of experience in content marketing, corporate communications, and public relations.
+Venus has almost 20 years of combined experience in content marketing, SEO, corporate communications, and public relations.
+Most of her career was spent creating informative articles on personal finance and digital marketing.
+She also invests in stocks, mutual funds, VUL, and Pag-IBIG MP2.
 Venus graduated cum laude with a Journalism degree from the University of the Philippines Diliman.
-Before joining Moneymax, Venus had written informative guides and articles, specializing in personal finance and digital marketing.
-She also invests in stocks, mutual funds, VUL, and Pag-IBIG MP2.
-A hardcore Hallyu Tita, she enjoys bingeing K-dramas on Netflix while bonding with her rescued cats.
+A hardcore Hallyu Tita, she loves bingeing Korean shows on Netflix while bonding with her cats.
 Follow Venus on LinkedIn.